AI Use Cases/Software

 Revenue & Operational Impact

 The business impact is measurable and brutal.
 Unplanned vendor outages directly cause customer SLA breaches, triggering churn penalties that erode NRR.
-Duplicate vendor contracts or missed discount renewals bleed 15-25% of infrastructure budget annually.
-Sales forecasting accuracy collapses when CRM vendor health data is stale, causing pipeline conversion to miss targets by 10-20 percentage points.
+Duplicate vendor contracts and missed discount renewals bleed infrastructure budget quietly, year after year.
+Sales forecasting accuracy degrades when CRM vendor health data is stale.
 Engineering throughput drops when DevOps teams spend cycles on manual vendor health monitoring instead of shipping features.
 A single missed payment processor reconciliation can lock revenue recognition for days.

 Why Generic Tools Fail